-- Display Assembly: Added section on display hinge behavior - Display Assembly, Optical Drive, and Logic Board: Added information about the shim located behind the camera cable connector.
+- Added battery as "First Step" to all procedures except memory removal. - Display Assembly, Optical Drive, and the Logic Board chapters were updated with information about the shim located behind the camera cable connector.
 If the shim is not replaced during reassembly, the camera cable could work loose, resulting in no video.
-A replacement shim is now included with replacement logic boards. - General Information: Removed extra graphic of low-profile solid platform flex cable.
-Added instructions to replace the connector shim when reconnecting the camera cable. - Added battery as "First Step" to all procedures except Memory
+A replacement shim is now included with replacement logic boards. - Logic Board, Fan, and Heastsink chapters were updated with new service fixture graphics